-By 1909 there was one house in the street, increasing to 13 by 1915, and 26 by 1924.
-The last house was not constructed until the 1980s when a block formerly used as a nursery for Truscott's, a Gladesville florist, was sold.
-Since then a number of original weatherboard houses have been replaced by modern brick structures.
+By 1909 there was one house in the street, increasing to 13 by 1915, and 27 by 1924.
+No street numbers were used until 1929 and 19 of the houses were named.
+The last block was not built on until the 1980s when land, formerly used as a plant nursery by Truscott's, a Gladesville florist, was sold.
+Subsequently, several original weatherboard houses have been replaced by modern structures.